Who is MSCI?

 The MSCI ESG Ratings are prominent in the world of ESG ratings.

-According to MSCI’s home website, aside from being the only dataset with live history (13+ years) demonstrating economic relevance, they also boast 40+ years of experience with measuring and modeling ESG performance.
+According to MSCI’s website, aside from being the only dataset with live history of ~15 years demonstrating economic relevance, they also boast 40+ years of experience in measuring and modeling ESG performance.

 MSCI is recognised by the Deep Data Delivery Standard as a ‘Gold Standard data provider,’ and was voted 'Best Firm for SRI research' and ‘Best Firm for Corporate Governance research' by the Extel & SRI Connect Independent Research in Responsible Investment (IRRI) Survey in 2015, 2016, 2017 & 2018/19.